-Stochastic approximation (SA), introduced by \cite{robbins1951stochastic}, is an iterative method for finding the root of an unknown operator from noisy observations.
+Stochastic approximation (SA) originally introduced in \cite{robbins1951stochastic} is an iterative method for finding the root of an unknown operator from noisy observations.
 It has been widely adopted in stochastic optimization and reinforcement learning~\citep{kushner2003stochastic, borkar2009stochastic, mou2020linear, mou2022banach, mou2022optimal, li2021polyak, li2023online}.
-While traditional SA addresses single-time-scale updates, many problems require managing two coupled updates with distinct step sizes, as exemplified by stochastic bilevel optimization~\citep{ghadimi2018approximation, chen2021closing, hong2023two}, temporal difference learning~\citep{sutton2009fast, xu2019two, xu2021sample, wang2021non}, and actor-critic methods~\citep{borkar1997actor, konda2003onactor, wu2020finite, xu2020non}.
+Although traditional SA addresses single-time-scale updates, many problems require managing two coupled updates with distinct step sizes, as exemplified by stochastic bilevel optimization~\citep{ghadimi2018approximation, chen2021closing, hong2023two}, temporal difference learning~\citep{sutton2009fast, xu2019two, xu2021sample, wang2021non}, and actor-critic methods~\citep{borkar1997actor, konda2003onactor, wu2020finite, xu2020non}.
 These scenarios necessitate a two-time-scale framework to handle the interaction between updates operating at different speeds.

 In this paper, we study the two-time-scale SA~\citep{borkar1997stochastic}, a variant of classical SA designed to solve systems of two coupled equations.
 We consider two unknown Lipschitz operators, $F:\RB^{d_x}\times\RB^{d_y}\rightarrow\RB^{d_x}$ and $G:\RB^{d_x}\times\RB^{d_y}\rightarrow\RB^{d_y}$, and aim to find a root pair $(x^{\star}, y^{\star})$ that satisfies